-Local Skills Improvement Plan (LSIP)

-Led by the Chamber of Commerce, providers are working together to support the delivery of the Local Skills Improvement Plan (LSIP) which has identified 5 key themes:
+- Local Skills Improvement Plan (LSIP) and Local Skills Investment Fund (LSIF) - Led by the Chamber of Commerce, providers worked together to support the delivery of the Local Skills

+Improvement Plan (LSIP) which identified 5 key themes:

-- Technical Skills
+i)Technical Skills

-- ii) Educational Professionals
+ii)Educational Professionals

-- iii) Employability & Behaviours
+iii)Employability & Behaviours

-- iv) Careers Guidance
+iv)Careers Guidance

-- v) Accessibility
+v)Accessibility

-In terms of Technical Skills,

-- 5 sectors were prioritised:
+In terms of Technical Skills, 5 sectors were prioritised:

 - Construction

 - Engineering Construction

 - Manufacturing

 - Agri-tech

 - Health & Social Care

 The provider partners work with private sector employers on aspects of skills development through LSIP Quarterly Forums and LSIP sector specific Working Groups which encourage open discussion and create new relationships.
+For 2025/26 the provider partners will continue to be active members of the LSIP sector groups, providing good practice, maximising networking opportunities with business and helping deliver the themes of the Hull and East Yorkshire LSIP.